 # EXECUTIONS_DATA_SAVE_ON_SUCCESS=none

-docker-compose.yml for n8n and Postgres (durable, restart-safe)
+docker-compose.yml for n8n and Postgres (copy-paste, production-ready)

-version: ""3.8""
+version: "3.8"

 services: